 The West Wing Is Full Of Roaches And Mice

-In 2017, White House officials submitted numerous requests for repairs and new equipment.
-But the most eye-opening request was for pest control to eradicate the mice getting into the Situation Room and the Navy's mess hall in the White House.
-There are roaches in the West Wing, too.
+In 2017, White House officials reportedly submitted numerous requests for repairs and new equipment.
+But the most eye-opening one was for pest control to eradicate the mice getting into the Situation Room and the Navy's mess hall in the White House.

 Carpet Stains From First Pets Aren't Always Removed Immediately